Post-formation Issues for Foreign Companies Coming to the U.S.

-Forming a corporation for a foreign client (see Foreign Companies: Form a New Corporation when You Come to the U.S.) is a lot like forming a corporation for a domestic client.
-Having gone through the process dozens of times, however, I realize that there are three important post-formation issues that foreign clients often need help addressing:
+Forming a corporation for a foreign client is a lot like forming a corporation for a domestic client.
+(See Foreign Companies: Form a Corporation when You Come to the U.S.) Having gone through the process dozens of times, however, I realize that there are three important post-formation issues that foreign clients often need help addressing:

-- Opening a bank account if the client does not yet have personnel in the U.S. – This problem was largely resolved today when I confirmed with an accountant who has helped several of my foreign clients that, as part of his services, he can take a Vice President position that includes responsibility for opening a bank account.
+- Opening a bank account if the client does not yet have personnel in the U.S. – This problem was largely resolved today by an accountant who has helped several of my foreign clients.
+As part of his services, he can take a Vice President position that includes responsibility for opening a bank account.

 - Obtaining a visa to work in the U.S. – Realistic visa options are discussed in Visa Basics for Foreign Entrepreneurs Coming to the U.S.

-Once you form your corporation and take care of these three issues, you will be ready to conduct business in the U.S.
+Once you form your corporation and take care of these post-formation issues, you will be ready to conduct business in the U.S.

 Related post: U.S. Merchant Accounts for Foreign Companies – A Problem